 Life will teach you what you should fight for and what you should let go

 In this intense process of letting things go, you in turn open yourself up to an interesting process.
 During this process you’ll discover what actually matters.

 - It doesn’t matter if along this path you find that you’re left with very few people.
 Having just a few people by your side doesn’t matter if you’re focused on the interests you share.

 - If that’s what makes you happy, if it’s those people, then all the letting go you’ve done has been worth the effort.

 Don’t forget that everything you have left behind has also taught you key things.
 Everything you’ve experienced is important.
-Although they are no longer part of your future destinations, they’re a part of your personal history.
+Even though they are no longer part of your future, they’re still a part of your personal story.